nagibmahfuj/snackbar-react/README.md

-## A small but functional npm package
+## A simple yet beautiful Snackbar popup component for React.

 ### Install